6arek212/OOP-Elevator-Scheduling-Python/Readme.md

 ## Algorithm Breakdown

-### Allocation algorithm
+### Allocation algorithm (offline algorithm)
+Being an offline algorithm all the elevator calls are given from the start

+####How it works ?
 - Picking the elevator with the best time to get to the given call , taking in considiration the elevator current calls.
 - To accomplish the above ,A simulator was used to mimic the elevator behavior and providing the elevator status at a certain time

 </br>

 ### Elevator scheduling
-Idea : Keep moving in one direction until possible, then reverse direction
+Idea : Keep moving in one direction until possible, then reverse direction ,

+**This scheduling method was used in the simulator**